Shot2Story: A New Benchmark for Comprehensive Understanding of Multi-shot Videos: Conclusion

 \section{Conclusion}

-In this work, we present a large-scale video understanding benchmark with annotations based on video shots.
-We provide detailed textual descriptions for each shot as well as a comprehensive video summary for the whole video.
-With the rich and diverse descriptions, our benchmark serves as a playground for more powerful multi-modal video understanding models, ready to be extended for a range of other video understanding tasks, such as video question answering, visual grounding, and video-based conversation.
+In this work, we present Shot2Story, a large-scale benchmark for comprehensive multi-shot video understanding.
+We provide detailed shot-level captions for both visual signals and human narrations.
+Furthermore, we provide comprehensive video summaries based on shot-level captions and design a challenging video question-answering benchmark for multi-shot video understanding.
+With the rich and diverse descriptions, our benchmark serves as a playground for future multi-modal video understanding models, ready to be extended for a range of other video understanding tasks, such as visual grounding and video-based conversation.